Shafi-prog/binaaHub/binaaHub_Unified_Marketplace_Plan.md

 ## 1. Strategic Vision

 Implement a unified marketplace strategy that:
+- (Very Important) Ensures all data comes from Supabase (no hardcoded data)
+- (Very Important) Ensures nothing is created until check that it doesn't exists before in the binna folder
 - Provides a single marketplace experience for all users
 - Centralizes product ordering through projects
 - Allows store customization through storefronts
-- Ensures all data comes from Supabase (no hardcoded data)

 ## 2. Proposed Directory Structure